clocklimited/navy-clock-prepare/README.md

 This order assumes that the following config options have been set on your [Captains](http://github.com/microadam/navy-captain) that will run this order

-* externalIpAddress: ipAddress of the Captain running this order.
+* externalHost: host of the Captain running this order.
 This should be able to be used to access the Captain running this order, from other Captains

 An example [Captain](http://github.com/microadam/navy-captain) config file might look like: